-Be a part of a growth sector that’s making an impact internationally – and combine it with a lifestyle you simply won’t find anywhere else.
+Here’s your chance to be part of a growth sector that’s making a big impact internationally – and combine it with a lifestyle you simply won’t find anywhere else.

 There is a vibrant eco-system of health technology invention in New Zealand and Kiwi-developed medical devices are now marketed to the world.
-It’s your chance to work in a sector increasingly seen as a breeding ground for health technology innovation and excellence.
+It’s a country increasingly seen as a breeding ground for health technology innovation and excellence.

 Medical innovation in New Zealand is a very outward looking sector.
-In fact, over 90% of the devices and technology solutions developed in New Zealand are exported, so you’ll be working at the cutting edge of international best practice.
+Our health sector companies have only been exporting seriously for 15 years now and already over 90% of their devices and technology solutions are exported.
+So you’ll be working at the cutting edge of international best practice.

 The Medical Technology Association’s website has more information about health technology in New Zealand.

 You can check out with some of the sector's leading players -